by Stephanie Margolis, R.D.

 Dressings: Nothing like an easy homemade dressing!
 Choose something flavorful like EVOO or a touch of flaxseed oil for a nutty taste.
 This instance is when you use that special EVOO you love!

 Frying: Choose an oil with a smoke point greater than 375 degrees.
-These include canola oil, refined olive oil (different from EVOO), avocado oil, and vegetable oil.
+These include canola oil, refined olive oil (different from EVOO), and avocado oil.

 Avocado Oil: This is a newer oil to your supermarket shelves, but it’s super versatile.
 It is high in monounsaturated fats — the ones good for your heart — and it is high in oleic acid.
 Oleic acid is known for its anticancer properties and anti-inflammatory properties.
 What makes it so versatile is it has a high smoke point of 520 degrees, but it can also be used at room temperature.
 Oleic acid makes the oil great for frying, but you can also use it in the way you use olive oil for dressings or sauteing because it has a neutral taste and will let other flavors shine through.